cboettig/labnotebook/_posts/2010-10-26-correcting-for-the-mean-dynamics.md

 and can write the correlation function:
 $$ \langle\langle X_0 X_t \rangle \rangle = \sigma^2(\hat x) e^{-\alpha(\hat x) t} $$

-It is precisely this $ \alpha(\hat x) $ that we wish to estimate.
-Now it changes due to changes in $ \hat x $ as well as changes in the bifurcation parameter, $ a$, which of course also influences $ \hat x $ directly.
+It is precisely this $\alpha(\hat x)$ that we wish to estimate.
+Now it changes due to changes in $\hat x$ as well as changes in the bifurcation parameter, $a$, which of course also influences $\hat x$ directly.
 So we want to rewrite this as a function of the bifurcation parameter alone:

 $$ \partial_x  \left[b(x,a) - d(x,a)\right]_{x = \hat x(a)} =: f(a) $$

-A little tired of LaTeX writing, I  approximate $ \alpha(a)|_{\hat x} $,  the slope at equilibrium as a function of the bifurcation parameter.
+A little tired of LaTeX writing, I  approximate $\alpha(a)|_{\hat x}$,  the slope at equilibrium as a function of the bifurcation parameter.
 Going astray: [calculation here](http://www.flickr.com/photos/cboettig/5118738314), [results graphed here](http://farm2.static.flickr.com/1419/5118172479_aaf1a2d5a1_m.jpg), upshot is assuming saturation doesn't capture the bifurcation.
-Applying that approximation earlier to the derivative expression gives a slope of $ -e $, no $ a$ dependence at saturation anyway.
+Applying that approximation earlier to the derivative expression gives a slope of $-e$, no $a$ dependence at saturation anyway.

 #### Numerical Solution

 Foregoing a complete analytic treatment, we can solve for function numerically to get the picture.
-For the first model with the steady changing mean, we see the mean, the eigenvalue $ alpha$, demographic noise term $ \sigma^2$, and total variance:
+For the first model with the steady changing mean, we see the mean, the eigenvalue $\alpha$, demographic noise term $\sigma^2$, and total variance:
 ![]( http://farm2.staticflickr.com/1178/5119205688_e05388859a_o.png )